seanbaxter/circle/new_whitepaper/README.md

 The eprintf implementation will actually execute the three braced expressions from the scope in which it's called.
 This requires some real metaprogramming.

 First, implement `eprintf` as an _expression macro_ rather than a normal function.
-We indicate this by having it return `auto`.
-(Statement macros return void.)
+We indicate this by having it return `@mauto`.
+(Statement macros return `@mvoid`.)
 The macro will be expanded from the scope of its call, which is critical, because `x` would not be found by name lookup otherwise.

 Since Circle allows execution of arbitrary code at compile time, we implement a `transform_format` function that scans for the braces in the format specifier, moves the contents into a vector of strings, and replaces the braces by `%s` printf escapes.
-We then use `@expression` to inject each of these strings as expressions, and pass the result objects to `std::to_string` to turn into strings.
+We then use `@@expression` to inject each of these strings as expressions, and pass the result objects to `std::to_string` to turn into strings.
 This operation is done simultaneously for all escapes in the format specifier by way of a parameter pack expansion.

 While eprintf may seem a bit gratuitous, consider the format specifier as a domain-specific language.
-Expression macros and `@expression` code injection are critical features for integrating DSLs with the surrounding C++ code.
+Expression macros and `@expression/@@expression` code injection are critical features for integrating DSLs with the surrounding C++ code.

 ## Embedded domain-specific languages